k4riri/VaccinationCoverage/README.md

 # BSD 3204 Machine Learning CAT 2 Assignment

-This repository contains the code and documentation for the BSD 3204 Machine Learning CAT 2.
-This assignment focuses on building and evaluating a Generalized Random Forest (GRF) model using spatial data.
+This repository contains the code and documentation for building and evaluating a Generalized Random Forest (GRF) model using spatial data.

 ## Overview